tandao0909/hands-on-with-DS/Chapter 12/note.md

 - If you're unsure, just use `tf.sparse.reorder()`.
 - You can convert a sparse tensor to a dense tensor (i.e., a regular tensor) using `tf.sparse_to_dense()`.
 - Note that sparse tensors do not support as much operations as dense tensors.
 For example, you can multiple a sparse tensor with a scalar to get a new sparse tensor, but you cannot add a scalar value to a sparse tensor, as this would not create a sparse tensor.

+#### Tensor Arrays

+- A `tf.TensorArray` represents a list of tensors.
+This can be handy in dynamic models containing loops, to accumulate results and later compute some statistics.
+- You can write or read tensors at any location in the array.
+- By default, reading an item also replaces it with a tensor of the same shape but full of zeros.
+You can set `clear_after_read` to `False` if you don't want this.
+- When you write to te array, you must assign the output back to the array as well, as shown in the learning notebook.
+If you don't, although your code will work in eager mode, it will break in graph mode.
+- By default, a `TensorArray` has a fixed size that is set upon creation.
+Alternatively, you can set `size=0` and `dynamic_size=True` to let the array grow automatically when needed.
+- However, this will hinder performance, so if you know the `size` in advance, better use a fixed-size array.
+- You must also specify the `dtype`, and all elements must have the same shape as the first one written to the array.
+- You can stack all the items into a regular tensor by calling the `stack()` method.